ConsenSysMesh/Fae/docs/Specification.md

 # Formal specification of the Fae system

-As described in [../README.md], Fae is a functional-style smart contract system and blockchain.
+As described in [the README](../README.md), Fae is a functional-style smart contract system and blockchain.
 This document defines its behavior.
 Haskell code samples are provided to clarify the discussion but are not to be taken literally.